Swine Flu and Pregnancy

 Keeping Baby Safe

-Newborns who get any flu are at higher risk for serious problems.
+Newborns who get any flu are can have serious problems as a result.
 If you have the flu when you go into labor, hospital staff will take steps to protect your baby from getting it.
-They may advise you to wear a surgical mask during labor and delivery.
+They may tell you to wear a surgical mask during labor and delivery.

 You'll probably need to avoid close contact with your newborn -- including nursing and sleeping in the same room -- until you've taken an antiviral drug for 48 hours and your symptoms improve.
-During this time, you can pump breast milk, and a person who is healthy can bottle-feed it to your baby.
+During this time, you can pump breast milk so someone who doesn’t have the flu can bottle-feed it to your baby.

 Breastfeeding and Swine Flu

-If you get the flu after your baby is born, let your baby’s doctor know.
-You may need to stop nursing until you have begun treatment.
+If you get the flu after your baby is born, let the doctor know.
+You may need to stop nursing until you start treatment.

 Breast milk has antibodies that can help your baby fight off the virus.
 You can take flu drugs while you are breastfeeding.